Azure-Samples/container-service-python-manage/README.md

 and remove the "credsStore" entry from the JSON there.
 (Make sure that what you leave is still valid JSON!)

+### Cleaning up

+This example does not clean up after itself: after it finishes running, all the Azure entities it created will still exist.
+To clean up,
+simply delete the resource group it created.
+By default that group is named 'containersample-group'.

 ## More information

 Here are some helpful links: